FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_receive_template_concepts.md

 single partner.

 If there is no CFTRECV command with an identifier
-ID = FI, the default characteristics indicated in the CFTRECV ID = &lt;default> command, are used to supplement those indicated in the RECV command as required.
+ID = FI, the default characteristics indicated in the CFTRECV ID = &lt;default&gt;
+command, are used to supplement those indicated in the RECV command as required.